-Bring your scout group to GRAM for an enriching, unique experience while earning Scout badge requirements.
-The Learning and Creativity staff invites scout group of all levels to explore our collection of paintings, sculpture, and more through programming specifically designed for their needs.
+Bring your scout group to GRAM for an enriching, unique experience while earning scout badge requirements.
+The Learning and Creativity staff invites troops of all levels to explore our collection of paintings, sculpture, and more through programming specifically designed for their needs.
 Each program is led by highly trained staff and docents, and will involve time in the Museum’s permanent collection, special exhibitions, and GRAM Studio.

 Additional adults: $7

 GRAM Patch: $1.50